 \section{Introduction}

-The increasing reliability of object detectors \cite{yolo, yolo9000, yolov3, yolov4, yolov9, Ge2021YOLOX:2021, end_end_object} has encouraged research on the topic of tracking objects in the image space, i.e. where objects are tracked in pixel coordinates.
-Most recent methods have focused on using bounding box information with or without appearance embeddings \cite{Bewley2016SimpleTracking, Zhang2022ByteTrack:Box, botsort, Cao2022Observation-CentricTracking, Yang2022HardSpace}.
-Yet, it is possible in some cases to obtain an estimate of the location of a bounding box within the ground plane of the imaged 3D space \cite{bhitk}.
+The increasing reliability of object detectors \citep{yolo, yolo9000, yolov3, yolov4, yolov9, Ge2021YOLOX:2021, end_end_object} has encouraged research on the topic of tracking objects in the image space, i.e. where objects are tracked in pixel coordinates.
+Most recent methods have focused on using bounding box information with or without appearance embeddings \citep{Bewley2016SimpleTracking, Zhang2022ByteTrack:Box, botsort, Cao2022Observation-CentricTracking, Yang2022HardSpace}.
+All of these methods predict the bounding box dimensions of a track in the next frame and associate measured bounding boxes with existing tracks based on these predictions.
+Yet, it is possible in some cases to obtain an estimate of the location of a bounding box within the ground plane of the imaged 3D space \citep{bhitk}.
 The ground plane is a coordinate system representing a 2D approximation of the earth's surface in front of the camera, as viewed from above.
 Leveraging such information may improve association performance.
 Occlusion and camera motion effects may be mitigated if the target dynamics within the ground plane are reliably estimated and the homographic projection of the ground plane to the image plane is decoupled from the target's motion.
 This is illustrated in Figure~\ref{fig:illustration}, which depicts two tracks that undergo heavy occlusion in the image plane at time $t$.
 Although the red track is occluded by the blue track, their locations on the ground plane are still easily separable.